sedelmeyer/predicting-crime/pages/model-trees.md

 Our **random_forest** model produced a training accuracy of .4243 and a test accuracy of  .3501

 ***Accuracy Comparison:***
+> The plot below shows the train and test accuracy across the decision tree models we've built.
+Worth noting that our random forest is our highest performing model.
 ![accuracy_comparison]({{ site.url }}/figures/model-trees/accuracy_comparison.PNG)

 # Boosting